Steve-heisenberg/ZBOT/README.md

 # 🤖 ZBOT

-ZBOT lets you **upload any PDF** and ask questions about it using OPENAI.
+ZBOT lets you **upload any Document** and ask questions about it using OPENAI.

 ---